Constrained Abstractive Summarization: Preserving Factual Consistency with Constrained Generation

 \section{Human Evaluation}

-For human evaluation, we compare the constrained summary $s$ and unconstrained summary $s'$ of a source document generated by the same base model for an apple-to-apple comparison.
-We mark CAS as \textit{better} if it provides additional information supported by the reference summary in $s$ or corrects factual inconsistencies in $s'$ while keeping (most of) the original information in $s'$, and mark CAS as \textit{worse} if it leads to unfaithful or unsmooth $s$.
-We define \textit{tie} if $s$ brings information not found in the reference summary but factual (\ie, supported by the source document).
+We compare the constrained summary $s$ and unconstrained summary $s'$ produced by the same base model for an apple-to-apple comparison.
+We give the annotators the following guidelines: CAS is considered as better if it corrects factual inconsistencies in $s'$ or provides additional information supported by the reference summary.
+CAS is considered as worse if it leads to unfaithful or unsmooth summary.
+CAS is considered similar to the unconstrained summary for other cases, most of which are as follows: (Both good) when the semantics of $s'$ is related to the reference summary, $s$ may rephrase parts of $s'$ or adds (drops) minor facts without changing the overall semantics.
+(Both bad): when $s'$ is off-topic, it is most likely that $s$ is irrelevant as well. \textbf{We provide examples of all cases mentioned above in App.~\ref{sec:examples}}.